open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 received yet.
 The client will typically choose to re-send such data to guarantee delivery, which may result in duplicate data on the server side.
 This is a deliberate choice and is considered to be the right tradeoff for telemetry data.

-#### Partial Success Retry

-The partial success defined by the protocol is neither designed nor intended to be used as a mechanism for clients to automatically retry an export request.

-Servers should return a partial success response when they fully understand that resending the same bundle of telemetry would lead to the same error again, thus preventing retry loops.

-The protocol does not attempt to define how clients should automatically retry a partially successful request.
-Attempting to do so would complicate the protocol and implementations significantly and is left out as a possible future area of work.

 ## Future Versions and Interoperability